flutter/packages/packages/shared_preferences/shared_preferences/README.md

 ## SharedPreferences vs SharedPreferencesAsync vs SharedPreferencesWithCache

-As of the 2.3.0 update there are three available APIs that can be used in this package.
+Starting with version 2.3.0 there are three available APIs that can be used in this package.
 [SharedPreferences] is a legacy API that will be deprecated in the future.
 We highly encourage any new users of the plugin to use the newer [SharedPreferencesAsync] or [SharedPreferencesWithCache] APIs instead.

 Consider migrating existing code to one of the new APIs.
 See [below](#migrating-from-sharedpreferences-to-sharedpreferencesasyncwithcache) for more information.

 ### Cache and async or sync getters

-[SharedPreferences] and [SharedPreferencesWithCache] both utilize a local cache to store preferences.
+[SharedPreferences] and [SharedPreferencesWithCache] both use a local cache to store preferences.
 This allows for synchronous get calls after the initial setup call fetches the preferences from the platform.
 However, The cache can present issues as well: